In this article:

 The inverted position reorients the colon and intestines; such effect encourages bowel movements and helps with the overall flow.

-Use your breath to guide you through it and develop that mind-to-muscle connection to stimulate your digestion.
-You can stay in the position for as long as you want, but 3-5 breaths are usually recommended.
+You can stay in the position for as long as you want, but 3–5 breaths are usually recommended.

 2. Seated Forward Fold (Paschimottanasana)